How do I restore a large volume of Amazon S3 objects that are in the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage class?

 For descriptions of each job status, see Job statuses.

-Use a custom AWS CLI script
+Use a custom AWS CLI command

-aws s3api list-objects --bucket <bucket-name> --prefix <prefix> --query 'Contents[?StorageClass==`GLACIER`][Key]' --output text | xargs -I {} sh -c "aws s3api restore-object --bucket <bucket-name> --key \"{}\" --restore-request Days=5,GlacierJobParameters={Tier=Standard} || true"
+aws s3api list-objects --bucket bucket-name --prefix your-prefix --query 'Contents[?StorageClass==`GLACIER`][Key]' --output text | xargs -I {} sh -c "aws s3api restore-object --bucket bucket-name --key \"{}\" --restore-request Days=5,GlacierJobParameters={Tier=Standard} || true"

-For a Windows-based system, do the following:
+For a Windows-based system, complete the following steps:

-aws s3api list-objects --bucket <bucket-name> --prefix <prefix> --query "Contents[?StorageClass==`GLACIER`][Key]" --output text > list.txt
+aws s3api list-objects --bucket bucket-name --prefix your-prefix --query "Contents[?StorageClass==`GLACIER`][Key]" --output text > list.txt

-for /F "tokens=*" %i in (list.txt) do @aws s3api restore-object --bucket <bucket-name> --key "%i" --restore-request Days=5,GlacierJobParameters={Tier=Standard} || true"
+for /F "tokens=*" %i in (list.txt) do @aws s3api restore-object --bucket bucket-name --key "%i" --restore-request Days=5,GlacierJobParameters={Tier=Standard} || true"

 Related information